Dallas Hickman

-Dallas Mark Hickman (born February 16, 1952) is an American former professional football defensive end in the National Football League (NFL) for the Washington Redskins and Baltimore Colts.
+Dallas Mark Hickman (born February 16, 1952) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Washington Redskins and Baltimore Colts.
 He played seven years for the Redskins, from 1975 to 1981.
-He was a special teams captain during the latter part of the Coach Allen years.

-He played college football at the University of California and was selected in the ninth round of the 1975 NFL draft.
+He was a special teams captain during the latter part of the Coach Allen years He played college football for the California Golden Bears and was selected in the ninth round of the 1975 NFL draft.

 USFL

 Washington Federals

 On October 22, 1982, the Oakland Invaders traded the rights to Hickman to the Washington Federals.
 He signed with the Federals on January 28, 1983, but then was released on February 27, 1983.

 Birmingham Stallions

 On February 28, 1983, he was awarded on waivers to the Birmingham Stallions and would play in 18 games during their 1983 season.
 The Stallions traded him to the Arizona Wranglers in exchange for guard Rick Kehr on March 7, 1984.